chaviva16/customer_review_classifier/README.md

 You’re welcome to contribute!

 You can:
-Improve model accuracy
+Improve model accuracy,
-Optimize preprocessing steps
+Optimize preprocessing steps,
-Enhance the Streamlit UI
+Enhance the Streamlit UI.

 ## License 📜
 This project is licensed under the MIT License.